/r/thedarkarts

 "The Dark Arts are many, varied, ever-changing, and eternal.
 Fighting them is like fighting a many-headed monster, which, each time a neck is severed, sprouts a head even fiercer and cleverer than before.
 You are fighting that which is unfixed, mutating, indestructible."

-This subreddit is dedicated to the dark side of the Wizarding World!
-Within these confines, feel free to discuss, ridicule, and push the boundaries of magic free from the Ministry.
+This subreddit is dedicated to the darker side of the Wizarding World.
+Within these confines, feel free to discuss, ridicule, and push the boundaries of magic free from the Ministry of Magic.

 For the best visual experience, we suggest you use the Old version of Reddit on r/thedarkarts!